avereon/xenon/source/main/docs/dev/mods.md

 ## Setup

-The easiest way to start a Mod project is to use the com.xeomar.xenon.mod parent pom.
+The easiest way to start a Mod project is to use the com.avereon.xenon.mod parent pom.
 The parent pom will ensure that the module is packaged properly for ${project.name}:

 ~~~~
 <parent>
-	<groupId>com.xeomar.pom</groupId>
+	<groupId>com.avereon.pom</groupId>
 	<artifactId>mod</artifactId>
 	<version>3.0.0-SNAPSHOT</version>
 </parent>